 We drew a sample of employers from those listed in the Times Top 100 Graduate Employers rankings, and featured in either the Social Mobility Index 2020, the Times Top 50 Employers for Women 2020, or the Race at Work Charter Signatories (from December 2020).
 This gave us a sample of 63 employers across 13 sectors, including accounting and professional services, banking and finance, law, IT and telecoms, and the public sector.
 Our initial plan was to recruit 12 employers in total.
 We approached 59 employers, with support through introductions from the Social Mobility Commission and the Careers and Enterprise Company, leading to some form of initial contact (email discussion or initial call) with 27 employers.
 Employers were offered anonymity and employer-specific reports in return for sharing individual-level anonymised data on all applicants to all entry routes.
 This outreach led to signed Data Sharing Agreements (DSAs) covering 21 employers.
-4 employers were previously not capturing socio-economic background data and so their data will not be available until late Summer 2024.
+4 employers were previously not capturing socioeconomic background data and so they will feature in future work.